A Complete Guide on How to Make a T-Shirt Design

 Choosing a Background Image, Color, or Pattern for the T-Shirt

-- You get to choose background texture, graphic, pattern or even a stunning photo! – I only recommend choosing photos if you plan on making a sublimated tshirt (some POD shops offer this product) or if you have other use cases for the design, like printing posters, using as a social media graphic, etc.
+- You get to choose background texture, graphics, patterns, or even a stunning photo! – I only recommend choosing photos if you plan on making a sublimated t-shirt (some POD shops offer this product) or if you have other use cases for the design, like printing posters, using it as a social media graphic, etc.

 - Choose a flat color for the background by clicking on “No Image” on the right-hand side.

-- Select a transparent background option to download the transparent png – the most flexible file format for most POD shops and printing your own tshirt.
+- Select a transparent background option to download the transparent png – the most flexible file format for most POD shops and print your own t-shirt.

 Results and Final Thoughts on Using a T-Shirt Design Maker

 Using these t-shirt templates definitely simplifies the process, making it way quicker and even fun.
-I loved how you are given tons of background and graphic options, while making my Mother’s Day design, the t-shirt maker actually boosted my creativity and gave me ideas for making tons of more tshirt designs.
+I loved how you are given tons of background and graphic options while making my Mother’s Day design, the t-shirt maker actually boosted my creativity and gave me ideas for making tons of more t-shirt designs.
+Also, you can make all kinds of designs for your business, not just t-shirts, look at everything you can do with these design templates guide.
 This is how the final product looks like:

 This t-shirt design can be used on both white and color garments, which is why I downloaded it on a transparent background.